-Within the context of a public health model, our understanding of the science of addiction and the affects of drug abuse on the brain means that prevention and treatment-the two traditional areas that constitute demand reduction-must address the person rather than a particular drug.
+Within the context of a public health model, our understanding of the science of addiction and the affects of drug abuse on the brain means that prevention and treatment-the two traditional areas that generally constitute demand reduction-must address the person rather than a particular drug.
 To be effective, drug policy must address behavioral matters rather than just assume that the problem is only the use of a particular drug or drugs.
-It also means that drug policy must accept the reality that the chronic nature of the disease of drug addiction means that the acute care approach to treatment must be replaced with one that accepts the fact that recovery most often requires multiple episdodes of treatment that includes recovery support services to prevent relapse.
+It also means that drug policy must accept the reality that the chronic nature of the disease of drug addiction means that the acute care approach to treatment must be replaced with one that accepts the fact that recovery most often requires multiple episodes of treatment that includes recovery support services to prevent relapse.

-Following Dr. Compton's presentation, the Demand Reduction Expert Group discussed the importance of scientific evidence in developing demand reduction policies and programs.
-As a result of the discussion, the Expert Group received a mandate to develop a series of publications that focused on a range of effective demand reduction approaches.
-One of these mandated publications was to develop a framework for the design of public strategies, policies, and programs in demand reduction.
+Following this presentation, the Demand Reduction Expert Group discussed the importance of scientific evidence in developing demand reduction policies and programs.
+As a result of the discussion, CICAD received a mandate to develop a series of publications that focused on a range of effective demand reduction approaches.
+One of these mandated publications was to develop an information framework for the design of public strategies, policies, and programs in demand reduction.

-The purpose of this document is to fulfill the latter mandate to develop the information framework for a science-based demand reduction strategy, policy, or program.
+The purpose of this report is to fulfill the latter mandate to develop the information framework for a science-based demand reduction strategy, policy, or program.
 This document presents the essential elements needed to guide national strategies, policies, and programs.
-Eventually the guide is expected to serves as a training tool to provide the scientific underpinnings for national demand reduction strategies, policies, and programs.
-The guide places particular emphasis on the types and sources of data required for such strategies, policies, and programs and provides a logical context that integrates data to inform decision-making.
+Eventually the guide is expected to serve as a training tool to provide the scientific underpinnings for national demand reduction strategies, policies, and programs.
+This guide places particular emphasis on the types and sources of data required for such strategies, policies, and programs and provides a logical context informed by science that integrates data to inform decision-making.
+A possible future iteration of the guide will include training material that establishes priorities around the types of information that should be collected by member states as well as examples of the use of data to inform decision-makers and policy officials of the value of a data-driven demand reduction policy, program, or practice.